subquery/documentation/docs/run_publish/references.md

 In the case where Worker C completes its fetch prior to Worker A and B, it will remain in an idle state until A and B have completed, as the processing phase executes sequentially.

+### --block-confirmations (Ethereum only)

+The number of blocks behind the head to be considered finalized, this has no effect with Proof-of-Stake networks.

 ## subql-query

 ### --help